Imtiaz Khan

-Imtiaz Khan (15 October 1942 - 15 March 2020) was an Indian actor and film director of Bollywood.
+Imtiaz Khan (born Zecharian Khan; 15 October 1942 – 15 March 2020) was an Indian actor and film and television director in Bollywood.

 Early life

-Imtiaz was the son of the actor Jayant and younger brother of actor Amjad Khan.
+Khan was born to a Pashtun Muslim family in Peshawar, British India.
+Khan was the son of the actor Jayant and younger brother of actor Amjad Khan.

 His nephews are Seemaab Khan, a club cricketer, and actor Shadaab Khan while his niece is Ahlam Khan, an actress and screenwriter.

 Career

 He started his acting career as a child in the film Nazneen (1951), which also marked the acting debut of his elder brother.

 Personal life

-Khan was married to Kruttika Desai until his death in 2020.
+Khan was married twice.
+His first marriage was in 1985 to Roshan Khan, a junior artiste in films.
+His second marriage was to Kruttika Desai until his death in 2020.
+Together they adopted a daughter.
 Their daughter, Ayesha Khan, is a model and actor.

-Khan started dating Anju Mahendru in 1972 but she broke up with him in 1979.